 - Teriyaki Sauce or soy sauce for serving I have a strong preference for Kikkomam Teriyakia (original Takumi collection)

-Transfer ingredients to a large blender.
-Pulse several times, until ingredients are well mixed, and some clumps remain.
+- Transfer ingredients to a large blender.
+Pulse several times, until ingredients are well mixed, but some clumps remain.

-Cut egg roll wrappers into 4 squares.
-Place about 1 tbsp of turkey mixture into center of wrapper.
+- Working in groups of 4 to 6 dumpling wrappers, place about 1 tbsp of turkey mixture into center of each wrapper.

-Heat another tbsp of oil over medium-high heat in large skillet.
-Place potstickers in skillet and cook for about 1 minute per side, or until lightly browned.
+- Heat 1-2 tbsp of oil over medium-high heat in large skillet.
+Place potstickers flat side down in skillet and cook for about 1 minute, or until lightly browned.
 Remove and place aside.
-Add more potstickers, and oil as needed, until all are cooked.
+Add more potstickers, and oil as needed, until all are cooked (you will be able to fit around 20-24 potstickers in a 12 inch skillet).
+NOTE: If you do not want to use all potstickers right away, you can freeze the remaining potstickers in a single layer.
+Once they have frozen for a few hours, you can place them in a large Ziplock bag.

-If you enjoyed these Ground Turkey Pot Stickers, you’ll probably enjoy these other SugarSpicesLife recipes:
+If you enjoyed these Ground Turkey Potstickers, you might enjoy these other SugarSpicesLife recipes: